What to Expect

 In addition to Children’s Chapel, Christ Church is proud to offer loving, professional childcare each Sunday in our Nursery on the first floor of the Parish House, on the Fair Street side of the building.
 Infants, toddlers, and children up to age five can enjoy a safe, free-play environment from 9:45 to 11:45 on Sunday mornings.

 —How long is the service?

-Our liturgies range in length.
+Our liturgies vary in length.
 Daily Morning and Evening Prayer each take less than half-an-hour—a great way to begin and end the workday.
 The 8:00 a.m.
-Sunday service has only one hymn and takes about 50 minutes.
+Sunday service includes only one hymn and takes about 50 minutes.
 The 10:00 a.m.
 Sunday service with hymns and full choir usually takes about 75 minutes, and is followed by Coffee Hour with refreshments and wonderful fellowship.
 Parishioners sometimes vary their preferred service depending on their schedules.
 Try out several options and see which is best for you!

 —Will I have to stand up and introduce myself?